aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 introduced by knappers through the practice of beveling.
-Thus, this constellation of landmarks and semilandmarks provides for greater precision in the geometric morphometric analysis, marking a substantive advancement in the analytical protocols used to analyse Gahagan biface morphology.
+Thus, this constellation of landmarks and semilandmarks provides for greater precision in the geometric morphometric analysis, marking a substantive advancement in those analytical protocols used to ahieve a more complete and holistic analysis of Gahagan biface morphology.

 ``` r
 knitr::include_graphics('images/figbevlm.png')